Walker report puts abortion back at center of Georgia race

 For decades under Roe, Republicans like Walker were able to call themselves “pro-life” and blast “abortion on demand,” perhaps even expressing support for absolute or near-total bans that federal courts were certain to strike down.
 Democrats, meanwhile, could oppose such Republican efforts as draconian.

-All sides knew it would be the Supreme Court, not them, making any ultimate decision.
+All sides knew it it would be the Supreme Court, not them, making any ultimate decision.

 But with the high court in June overturning the 1973 decision legalizing abortion nationwide, the issue has become one of the animating variables of the 2022 midterm campaigns.
 The most conservative anti-abortion groups want a national ban, with some going so far as to oppose even exceptions in cases involving rape, incest or health risks to a pregnant woman.
 Abortion rights group, meanwhile, are reticent to back any limits on abortion access, including later in pregnancy.